Weymouth F.C.: Trust ownership (2012–present)

 Weymouth finished 17th in the Southern League Premier Division in 2011–12.
 They had looked safe for much of the season but a downturn in form saw the Terras only secure safety on the penultimate day of the season with a 2–1 victory at home to Hitchin Town.
 That season the Terras also made it to the FA Trophy second round proper.
 After beating Chippenham Town 2–1 in round one, the Terras slumped to a 6–0 home defeat against Conference National side Alfreton Town.
 Following reorganization of the Southern League for the 2018–19 season, Weymouth finished the season in first place of the Southern League Premier Division South, to secure promotion to the National League South.
 The subsequent champions' play-off with Kettering Town ended in a 1–1 draw.
 Weymouth won the penalty shoot out 5–3, to be crowned overall Southern League Premier champions.

 Weymouth finished the 2019–20 season in 3rd place and on 1 August 2020, they were promoted to the National League after a play-off final win against Dartford.
 The club were relegated back to the National League South in the 2021–22 season, relegation confirmed with four matches left after a 6–1 home thrashing by Wrexham.
 In the 2022–23 FA Cup, Weymouth drew 1–1 against League Two side AFC Wimbledon in the first round of the FA Cup at home, before losing 3–1 in the replay at Plough Lane.

-Relegation back to the Southern League (2025–present)
+Relegation back to the Southern League — Steps 3 and 4 (2025–present)

 After a 4–1 loss against Eastbourne Borough on 5 April 2025, Weymouth was relegated to the Southern League Premier Division South after finishing 23rd in the National League South during the 2024–25 season.

+On 25 April 2026, the final day of the 2025–26 season, Weymouth lost 2–0 against Berkhamsted and were relegated to Step 4 for the first time in the club's history.